-Watch a live webcast as experts and policymakers grapple with the weighty implications of Turkey's early elections at home and its military intervention in Syria's Afrin pocket.
+A panel of experts and policymakers grapples with the weighty implications of Turkey's early elections at home and its military intervention in Syria's Afrin pocket.

 On April 24, Gonul Tol, Aaron Stein, and Col. Rich Outzen addressed a Policy Forum at The Washington Institute.
 Tol is founding director of the Middle East Institute’s Center for Turkish Studies.
 Stein is a resident senior fellow at the Atlantic Council’s Rafik Hariri Center for the Middle East.
 Outzen is a senior U.S. Army advisor and a member of the State Department Policy Planning Staff.
 The following is a rapporteur’s summary of their remarks.

 Polls indicate that 80 percent of Turks support Operation Olive Branch, Ankara’s military incursion in northwest Syria.
 Perhaps more surprising, 90 percent of respondents regard the United States as a national security threat.
 The latter sentiment stems from Washington’s 2014 decision to airdrop weapons to the People’s Defense Units (YPG), the Syrian Kurdish group allied with longtime Turkish nemesis the Kurdistan Workers Party (PKK).
 America’s refusal to extradite accused coup plotter Fethullah Gulen is a problem for many Turks as well.